 The white grape variety is by far the most common variety of the Traminer (see detailed information there).
-The numerous Synonyms be z.
-T. also for other varieties such as Savagnin Rose and commonly used for Traminer.
-So you can not doubt the name / synonym on the "right" sport shut down.
-The most important alphabetically grouped by country are Savagnin Rose Aromatique ( Australia ); Mala Dinka ( Bulgaria ); Clevner, Klevner, Rother Muskattraminer, Roter Traminer, Traminer Rot ( Germany ); Bon Blanc, Gentil Aromatique, Gentil Rose Aromatique, Formulator Rouge, Fromenteau Rouge, Traminer Aromatique, Traminer Parfumé ( France ); Traminer Aromatico ( Italy ); Traminac Crveni ( Croatia ); Christkindlestraube, Christkindl grape, Fleischrot, Fleischroth, Fleischvainer, Fleischweiner, Musler, Rosentraminer, Roter Traminer ( Austria ); Rusa, Traminine Roz ( Romania ); Tramín Červený ( Slovakia ); Heather ( Switzerland ); Diseci Traminec ( Slovenia ); Tramín Červený Czech Republic ); Traminer Musqué, Traminine Rose ( Moldova.
-Ukraine ); Tramini Piros, Füszeres Tramini, Piros Tramini ( Hungary ).
+The numerous Synonyms z.
+T. also for other types of game like Savagnin Rose and commonly used for traminer.
+So one cannot go beyond the name / synonym without doubt to the "right" sport conclude.
+The main alphabetically grouped by country are Savagnin Rose Aromatique ( Australia ); Mala Dinka ( Bulgaria ); Clevner, Klevner, Rother Muskattraminer, Roter Traminer, Traminer Rot ( Germany ); Bon Blanc, Gentil Aromatique, Gentil Rose Aromatique, Formentin Rouge, Fromenteau Rouge, Traminer Aromatique, Traminer Parfumé ( France ); Traminer Aromatico ( Italy ); Traminac Crveni ( Croatia ); Christkindlestraube, Christkindltraube, Fleischrot, Fleischroth, Fleischvainer, Fleischweiner, Musler, Rosentraminer, Roter Traminer ( Austria ); Rusa, Traminer Roz ( Romania ); Tramín Červený ( Slovakia ); Heidarot ( Switzerland ); Diseci Traminec ( Slovenia ); Tramín Červený Czech Republic ); Traminer Musqué, Traminer Rose ( Moldova.
+Ukraine ); Tramini Piros, Fuszeres Tramini, Piros Tramini ( Hungary ).

-It is a taste mutation of the sort Savagnin Rose with which she is often confused or equated.
-The difference between the two is the spicy one Moschuston (Musqué), the Gewürztraminer of all Traminerspielarten has the most pronounced, but Savagnin Rose not or only to a small extent (which is why it is called also Savagnin Rose Non Musqué).
-Savagnin Rose (Red Traminer) is a rosabeerige mutation of the species Savagnin Blanc (White Traminer).
-The variety Gewürztraminer was also at some new varieties used (see a complete list under Traminer ).
+It is a taste mutation of the variety Savagnin Rose, with which it is often confused or equated.
+The difference between the two is the spicy one Moschuston (musqué), which the Gewürztraminer has the most pronounced of all traminers, but not or only to a limited extent Savagnin Rose (which is why it is also called Savagnin Rose Non Musqué).
+Savagnin Rose (Red Traminer) is a pink berry mutation of the variety Savagnin Blanc (White Traminer).
+The Gewürztraminer variety was also used by some new varieties used (see a complete list under Traminer ).

-The Gewürztraminer was first mentioned under this name by Johann Christian Butcher (1789-1852) in 1827 as a rare variety from the Rheingau, The vine is particularly vulnerable to viral diseases, which in the meantime through selection of resilient Clone was solved.
-It produces extract and alcohol rich white wines with often slightly reddish copper tone varietal, intense aromas after musk (musqué), bitter orange, lychee (lychee), marzipan and roses, Therefore, the vine is one of the bouquet places,
+The Gewürztraminer was first mentioned under this name by Johann Christian Butcher (1789-1852) in 1827 as a rare variety from the Rheingau, The vine is particularly vulnerable to viral diseases what in the meantime through selection of resistant Clone was solved.
+It produces white wines rich in extract and alcohol with often slightly reddish copper tone varietal, intense aromas musk (musqué), bitter orange, lychee (lychee tree), marzipan and roses, That is why the vine is one of them bouquet places,

-In the statistics of Kym Anderson from the 2010 quantities under the three names Gewurztraminer (with "u"), Savagnin Blanc and Savagnin Rose (but here are only two countries) expelled.
-In most cases it is probably mainly the variety Gewürztraminer.
-In some of the countries now listed, two numbers are given (Gewürztraminer / Savagnin Blanc), with only one number being Gewürztraminer or Savagnin Blanc.
+In the statistics of Kym Anderson from 2010, quantities are sold under the three names Gewurztraminer (with "u"), Savagnin Blanc and Savagnin Rose (but there are only two countries here).
+Mostly, it is probably predominantly the variety Gewürztraminer.
+For some of the countries now listed, two numbers are given (Gewürztraminer / Savagnin Blanc), for only one number it is Gewürztraminer or Savagnin Blanc.

-In the statistics of Kym Anderson in the year 2010 under the name Gewurztraminer (Gewürztraminer) a total of 14,355 hectares of vineyards recorded with a strong upward trend (ten years earlier it was 10,670 hectares).
-The variety thus occupied in the world varieties ranking rank 53.
-Under the name Savagnin Blanc were 1,949 acres, as well as under the name Savagnin Rose 883 acres.
-If one summarizes these three quantities, there are altogether 17,187 hectars, which would rank 45th.
+In 2010, Kym Anderson's statistics recorded a total of 14,355 hectares of vines under the name Gewurztraminer (Gewürztraminer) with a rapidly increasing trend (ten years earlier it was 10,670 hectares).
+The variety thus proved worldwide varieties ranking ranked 53rd Under the name Savagnin Blanc were 1,949 hectares, as well as under the name Savagnin Rose 883 hectares reported.
+If you summarize these three quantities, there are a total of 17,187 hectares, which would result in rank 45.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012